National University of Singapore Exchange

 Singapore is situated at the southern tip of the Malay Peninsula and is at the center of Southeast Asia.
 Three major cultures co-exist in Singapore namely Chinese, Malay, and Indian.
 A multicultural and multilingual society, Singapore is an ideal entry point into Asia for students without previous experience in the region.
 Singapore’s central location allows for convenient and affordable travel to surrounding countries such as Thailand, Malaysia, Indonesia, and more.

 In addition to the regular exchange program, this program also accepts two to four Clark Honors College students per year.
-As a CHC student, you will enroll in classes in your major as well as in the NUS honors college, called the University Scholars Programme (USP).
-USP offers interdisciplinary classes (called ‘modules’) on a wide range of topics such as transitional justice and war crimes, ethics and the environment, cyberart, and more.
-CHC students may substitute up to two Inquiry or Reflection level USP modules for two CHC colloquia classes per semester.
+As a CHC student, you will enroll in classes in your major as well as in the NUS honors college, called the NUS College (NUSC).
+NUSC offers interdisciplinary classes (called ‘modules’) on a wide range of topics such as regenerative and precision medicine entrepreneurship, smart cities, concepts of gender, and more.
+CHC students may substitute up to two Making Connections NUSC modules for two CHC colloquia classes per semester.
 Please speak with your GEO study abroad advisor and CHC advisor for more information.

 Note: some NUS websites require that you use Firefox as your browser

 |Term||Year||Deadline||Arrival Date||Departure Date|

 |Fall Semester||2023||02/01/2023||Early August||Early December|

 |Academic Year||2023-24||02/01/2023||Early August||Mid-May|

 |Spring Semester||2024||02/01/2023||Early January||Mid-May|